wp-plugins/category-coloumn/readme.txt

 4. Ready

 == Frequently Asked Questions ==

-= I want the widget only on the homepage, but it show everywhere although I checked the 'only on homepage' box. =

-The 'only on homepage' box is about the offset (number of posts that are not shown).
-If you want the widget only to show on certain pages, you might want to try our '<a href="http://wordpress.org/extend/plugins/advanced-category-column/">Advanced Category Column</a>' plugin, which is more customizable.

 = I styled the widget container myself and it looks bad.
 What do I do? =